Parish Council Services

 A large number of the footpaths and grass verges are maintained by the Parish Council.

-The Parish Council maintain some 36 seats around the parish, many donated by residents and visitors in memory of loved ones, so there is always somewhere to sit and enjoy the many beautiful views.
+The Parish Council maintain more than 50 public seats around the parish, many donated by residents and visitors in memory of loved ones, so there is always somewhere to sit and enjoy the many beautiful views.